So, you want to become a teacher? It’s time to figure out exactly what kind of teacher you want to be before you take the next steps.

 - You want your job to have a significant impact and purpose.

 What kind of teachers are in demand?

 Luckily for you, teachers are all in high demand!
 Primary, secondary and further education teachers are always needed across the UK, and indeed in other countries.
 A study by the UK department of education found that the increasing population will lead to a rise of 15% more secondary students in 2025 compared to 2018.
 This means that the demand for secondary school teachers in particular is rising exponentially.

-Subject-wise, schools are always looking for maths and physics teachers with specific training, as there are some skill shortages in these areas currently.
+Subject-wise, schools are always looking for maths and physics teachers with specific training, as there are currently some skill shortages in these areas.
 So, if you are a lover of maths or physics, this could be your chance to make a positive impact in schools.
 Additionally, you’ll have the benefit of finding work easily across the country.